sarajosephs/ProjectB/index.md

-The following parameters are tested and their recommended values from World Health Organization and EPA are the following:
+The following parameters were tested and their recommended values from World Health Organization and EPA are the following:

 - `Residual Free Chlorine (mg/L)` - The maximum allowable WHO value for free chlorine residual in drinking water is 5 mg/L.